Learn how your stats can help you market your work

-Having a Stats program attached to your website is helpful in analyzing how well your marketing plan is working.
+A statistics program attached to your website can help analyze how well your marketing is working.
 It can also be a time-consuming learning curve.

 Detailed Analytics are available on the Silver, Gold, and Platinum plans.

 Intro Plan Includes Basic Stats Only.
 See this FAQ for more info about that: